dougc333/bioinformatics/nodejs/simple3/README.md

 node index_statis.js: displays index.html using http://localhost:4100/static/index.html and
 all html files in dirctory ./public mapped to url /static.
-node index_router.js: separates the routing into a separate file, http://localhost:4100/testrouter and shows static/index and PUG basic views working
+node index_router.js: separates the routing into a separate file, http://localhost:4100/testrouter and shows static/index and PUG basic views working.
+Routing introduces concept of middleware when calling app.use();./

 Commands for this directory setup
 1) mkdir express1